 The Department of Health, Physical Education & Recreation (HPER) offers academic programs that develop a comprehensive knowledge of human anatomy and physiology, the ability to critically evaluate and direct human movement, and skills to communicate well with various groups of people.
 Higher level programs also develop additional math, writing and technology competence.

-The Bachelor of Science in Physical Education degree explores the fundamental principles of physical education, kinesiology, wellness and leadership.
+The Bachelor of Science in Kinesiology degree explores the fundamental principles of physical education, kinesiology, wellness and leadership.
 Graduates often pursue:

 - Personal training

 - Camp administration